RENEE MONTAGNE, Host:

 SMITH: Trying to give up the U.S. dollar means you have to do a lot of extra math in your head.
 You hear it constantly all day long, how much is silver?
 How many grams are in an ounce?
 It's 8:30 in the morning in the woods, and people are checking precious metal prices on their cell phones.
 I go directly to the source.
 Down the hill, a man has set up a sort of bank and mint on this folding table.

-Mr. RON HELLWIG (Designer): I'm Ron Hellwig.
+RON HELLWIG: I'm Ron Hellwig.
 I am, the designer, whatever, of the shire silver model.

 SMITH: Oh, he just seems like such a calm man.

-Mr. HELLWIG: He's like the mafia don who can, you know, talk reasonable, but you know if you go up against him odds are youre going to get hurt.
+HELLWIG: He's like the mafia don who can, you know, talk reasonable, but you know if you go up against him odds are you're going to get hurt.